Australian golden whistler

-The Australian golden whistler (Pachycephala pectoralis) or golden whistler, is a species of bird found in forest, woodland, mallee, mangrove and scrub in Australia (except the interior and most of the north).
+The Australian golden whistler (Pachycephala pectoralis) or golden whistler, is a species of passerine bird in the family Pachycephalidae.
+It is found in forest, woodland, mallee, mangrove and scrub in Australia (except the interior and most of the north).
 Most populations are resident, but some in south-eastern Australia migrate north during the winter.
 Its taxonomy is highly complex and remains a matter of dispute, with some authorities including as many as 59 subspecies of the golden whistler (one of the highest numbers of subspecies in any bird), while others treat several of these as separate species.
-This bird is also known as White-Throated Thickhead in older books.

-Taxonomy and systematics
+Taxonomy

-The Australian golden whistler was originally described in the genus Muscicapa by the English ornithologist John Latham in 1801.

-Subspecies

-The taxonomy of the golden whistler complex is difficult, and remains a matter of dispute.
-Some authorities include a wide range of – often strikingly different – taxa from Indonesia, East Timor, Papua New Guinea, the Solomon Islands, Vanuatu and Fiji as subspecies of P. pectoralis, in which case the combined species simply is known as the golden whistler (a common name sometimes also used exclusively for the Australian species).
+The Australian golden whistler was formally described in 1802 as Muscicapa pectoralis by the English ornithologist John Latham.
+The specific epithet is Latin meaning "of the breast" or "pectoral".
+A year earlier he had described the species under the English name, the "black-breasted flycatcher", but had not coined a binomial name.
+Latham gave the type locality as Nova Hollandia in Australia but this was restricted to Port Jackson, Sydney, New South Wales by Gregory Mathews in 1920.
+The Australian golden whistler is now placed in the genus Pachycephala that was introduced in 1825 by the Irish zoologist Nicholas Vigors.
+This bird was formerly known as white-throated thickhead.

+In the 21st century there have been big changes to the species limits in the genus Pachycephala.
+In 2007 Walter Boles in the Handbook of the Birds of the World listed 59 subspecies of the golden whistler but many of these are now considered as separate species.
+Boles recognised 21 species in the genus but AviList in 2025 listed 51 species.